RTU-ipasums/PhoSys/README.md

 ## Backend design

 Uses an electromagnetic FDTD simulation based on [Flaport's](https://github.com/flaport) [fdtd](https://github.com/flaport/fdtd) library.
-More information on how the simulation actually works is available on the libraries github page.
+More information on how the simulation works is available on the library's GitHub page.

 # Simulation examples (screenshots and json files)